TRishaJAin-ctrl/Success-Mantras/README.md

-# wordpair
+# Success-Mantras

-A new Flutter project.
+A Flutter project that shows an infinitely scrollable list of motivational quotes, using the mantras library.

+## To run the application

+$ dart --no-sound-null-safety run
+$ flutter run --no-sound-null-safety

 ## Getting Started